EDUCBA Logo

 MAX IF in Excel

 Max function and IF function in Excel are used to find the maximum value from the given range of datasets with the defined criteria.
-The MAX function returns the maximum value from the select number range, and the IF function helps find that number with chosen criteria.
-For this, we can first apply the IF function where, as per syntax, first choose Criteria Range and with the criteria we want, then select the value range.
+The MAX function returns the maximum value from the selected number range, and the IF function helps find that number with chosen criteria.
+For this, we can first apply the IF function where, as per syntax, we choose Criteria Range and select the value range with the criteria we want.
 Once done, then cover the complete IF function in the MAX function’s syntax with curly brackets.

-In Microsoft Excel, there is no such separate syntax for the MAXIF function, but we can combine the MAX and IF function in an array formula.
+There is no separate syntax for the MAXIF function in Microsoft Excel, but we can combine the MAX and IF functions in an array formula.

 MAX Formula in Excel